 In California, you may be faced with county and city transfer taxes all at once.
 The current state tax rate is $1.10 per $1,000, according to the California Revenue and Taxation Code.
 For a $600,000 home, for example, the property transfer tax would be $660.

 Then you’ll need to factor in city and local transfer taxes.
-There’s a solid reason why Alameda County has the third highest closing costs in the United States, according to ClosingCorp data.
+There’s a solid reason why Alameda County has the third highest closing costs in the United States.
 Here, transfer taxes are $12 per $1,000 in home value.

 In San Francisco – the county with the second highest closing costs in America – the average home is about $1.39 million.
 That price tag would command transfer taxes of $3.75 for every $500, based on the San Francisco Office of the Assessor-Recorder regulations.